 Initially birthed in 2005 by Misha Mansoor as an extension of his online production-guru persona Bulb, Periphery eventually became a fully-fledged band amid multiple personnel changes before settling into a stable lineup comprising Mansoor, guitarists Jake Bowen and Mark Holcomb, drummer Matt Halpern, vocalist Spencer Sotelo, and now-studio bassist Adam “Nolly” Getgood.
 Each of their previous records, from core offerings Periphery, Periphery II: This Time It’s Personal, and Periphery III: Select Difficulty to double-sided monolith Juggernaut and earlier EP Clear, have become instant and impressively durable classics.
 Periphery haters do exist, but they’ve been perpetually stomped into the ground by a band so highly respected that their Grammy nomination for Periphery III opener “The Price Is Wrong” was all but inevitable.

-For the first time ever, Periphery gave themselves an entire year to create a record and will release Periphery IV on their own 3DOT Recordings label after splitting from Sumerian Records last year.
+For the first time ever, Periphery gave themselves an entire year to create a record and will release Periphery IV on their own 3DOT Recordings label, having split from Sumerian Records last year.
 Space and time have not been issues this time around, and Periphery have made the most of their new-found freedom.
 They’ve hardly been keen to compromise their vision at any stage of their collective career, but again, Periphery IV exists in a league of its own.

 For starters, consider the fact that this album’s opening track, “Reptile”, runs just 16 seconds shy of the 17-minute mark.
 That’s a bold move by anyone’s standards—but “Reptile” is so perfectly structured that you’ll barely notice its length.
 Even if you do, you probably won’t care; that song contains everything from lush strings to a guest spot from SikTh vocalist Mikee Goodman, as well as some of Periphery’s most punishingly percussive riffs to date.
 It’s going to be interesting to see how that one goes over live.